-- First-class facilities we are one of just three universities in the UK to have the Bruker Neo, the most up-to-date NMR machine on the market. - Our degrees are accredited by the Royal Society of Chemistry. - · We offer an integrated Master's. - It's possible to add a year abroad or a year in industry to your degree.
+- · Chemistry was ranked 5th for graduate prospects in The Guardian University Guide 2021. - · First-class facilities we are one of just three universities in the UK to have the Bruker Neo. the most up-to-date NMR machine on the market. - Our degrees are accredited by the Royal Society of Chemistry. - We offer an integrated Master's. - · It's possible to add a year abroad or a year on professional placement to your degree.

 You can take a foundation year if you do not have the grades needed for direct entry to Stage 1 or have not previously studied science.
-Modules cover areas such as chemical reactivity, molecules, properties of matter, algebra and graphical methods.
+Modules cover areas such as chemical reactivity, molecules, properties of matter, algebra, and graphical methods.
 You study on our Canterbury campus.